Vheissu/aurelia-configuration/README.md

 config.set('name', 'New Name');
 ```

+Optionally, you can also specify a third optional value for the environment.
+By default it is assumed you're setting a value for the current environment, but sometimes this might not be the desirable action.

-### setAll(obj)
+### setAll(obj, merge)
 A method used by the plugin itself.
-Will set the configration object.
-Not advisable to use as it will delete any existing changes if not in the new obj value.
+Will set the configration object with support for deep merging.

 **Usage:**
 ```javascript